grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 First is that **greedoids can't represent all problems solved by greedy algorithms**.
 There exist problems that either can't or haven't been characterized as greedoids.
 For example, a greedoid representation for Huffman codes, one of the canonical examples I mentioned, hasn't been found.
-Before you think this wasn't fruitful, though, greedoids *do* characterize a huge swath of this class of problems.
+Before you think this wasn't fruitful, though, greedoids *do* characterize a huge swath of problems.
 The minimum path problem solved by Dijkstra's algorithm, solving systems of linear equations via Gaussian elimination, and much more have corresponding greedoids.
 I find this more of a comment on myriad complexities that the seemingly simple greedy algorithm exploits, rather than the lack of utility in greedoids.